-The Trophy Cams have 32MB internal memory, which can hold only about 20 photos (@ 5MP resolution).
-This is handy for testing and getting familiar with the camera, but you will no doubt want to leave the camera unattended for longer than a day, so using an SD card is recommended.
+The Trophy Cam HD has 32MB of internal memory, which can hold only about 20 photos (@ 5MP resolution).
+This is handy for testing and getting familiar with the camera, but you will no doubt want to leave the camera unattended for longer than a day, so using an SD card is recommended for all models.
 Insert the SD card (with the camera's power switch in the OFF position) before beginning to operate the camera.
 Don't insert or remove the SD card when the power switch is in the ON position.

-The Trophy Cam uses a standard SD (Secure Digital) memory card to save photos (in .jpg format) and/or videos (in .avi format).
+The Trophy Cam HD uses a standard SD (Secure Digital) memory card to save photos (in .jpg format) and/or videos (in .avi format).
 SD and SDHC (High Capacity) cards up to a maximum 32GB capacity are supported.
+Using high speed SD cards (SanDisk® Ultra® or Extreme® series or similar) is recommended if you will use the 1280x720 or 1920x1080 video settings.
 Before inserting the SD card into the card slot after opening the camera's front cover, please make sure that the write-protect switch on the side of the card is "off" (NOT in the "Lock" position).
 The following describes how to insert and remove the SD card:

-- Insert the SD card into the card slot with its label side upwards (see above).
+- Insert the SD card into the card slot with its label side upwards (see below).
 A "click" sound indicates that the card is installed successfully.
 If the wrong side of the card is facing up, you will not be able to insert it without force-there is only one correct way to insert cards.
 If the SD card is not installed correctly, the device will not display an SD card icon on the LCD in SETUP mode (the SD card icon displayed after switching to SETUP mode will have a "lock" symbol inside it in it if the card is locked).
-Formatting the SD card by using the Trophy Cam's "Format" parameter before using it for the first time is recommended, especially when a card has been used in other devices (see "Changing Menu Parameter Settings", pg.
-19, for details). - To take out the SD card, just gently push in the card (do not try to pull it out without pushing in first).
+Formatting the SD card by using the Trophy Cam HD's "Format" parameter before using it for the first time is recommended, especially when a card has been used in other devices (see pg.
+22, "Format" for details). - To take out the SD card, just gently push in the card (do not try to pull it out without pushing in first).
 The card is released from the slot and ready to be removed when you hear the click.
-Be sure the camera's power is switched OFF before inserting or removing SD cards or batteries.
+WARNING: Be sure the camera's power is switched OFF before inserting or removing SD cards or batteries.